ds300/lazyrepo/README.md

 export default {} satisfies LazyConfig
 ```

 - `utils`'s tests will be executed before `app`'s.
-If `utils`'s tests fail `app`'s tests will not
-  run.
-This is because if something breaks in `utils` it could lead to false negatives in `app`'s
+If `utils`'s tests fail `app`'s tests will not run.
+This is because if something breaks in `utils` it could lead to false negatives in `app`'s test suite.
-  test suite.
 - If I change a source file in `app`, only `app`'s tests needs to run again.
 - If I change a source file in `utils`, both `utils` and `app` need to be retested.

-If we want to have explicit config for this it would look like
+An explicit version of the default task config would look like

 ```ts
 import type { LazyConfig } from 'lazyrepo'